flowerinthenight/win32-etw-manifest/README.md

 # win32-etw-manifest

 Generic ETW manifest file with a "key: value" format for events.
+Check out [this blog post](http://flowerinthenight.com/blog/2016/03/01/etw-part1) for more information.

 ### How to compile the manifest file